davewhiiite/bosslogger/README.md

 Disclaimer: The bosslogger was developed in support of, but not affiliated with Braiins OS(+), SlushPool, or Braiins Systems in any way.
 Braiins OS, Braiins OS+, and SlushPool are copyrights and/or trademarks of Braiins Systems.

 ## DEPENDENCIES ##
--- the system is just two shell scripts.
-It should work with any Linux environment with bash -- Other software required: nc, jq, bc.
+- The system is just two shell scripts.
+It should work with any Linux environment with bash
+- Other software required: nc, jq, bc.
 To install:
 	# sudo apt-get install nc jq bc

 ## USAGE ##